stylinecollection/dummy-web-store/README.md

 ```bash
 npm install
 ```
-should work on any OS with node installed.
+2. make a copy of `.env.dis` file named `.env` and put moltin credentials. should work on any OS with node installed.
 #### How to run the project
 2. run project